 Dosage adjustments

-If you have severe side effects after taking 240 mg twice daily, your doctor may decrease your dosage to 120 mg twice daily.
+If you have severe side effects after taking 240 mg of Tecfidera twice daily, your doctor may decrease your dosage to 120 mg twice daily.
 After 4 weeks, they’ll have you try taking 240 mg twice daily again.
-If this still causes too many side effects, your doctor may have you stop taking Tecfidera.
+If this still causes bothersome side effects, your doctor may have you stop taking Tecfidera.

 If you miss a dose of Tecfidera, take it as soon as you remember.
 However, if it’s nearly time for your next scheduled dose, skip the missed dose.
 Take your next scheduled dose as you typically would.
 Do not take a double dose to make up for the missed dose.
-Tecfidera should be taken twice a day, once in the morning and once in the evening.
+You should take Tecfidera twice per day, once in the morning and once in the evening.

 To help make sure that you don’t miss a dose, try using a medication reminder.
 This can include setting an alarm or using a timer.
 You could also download a reminder app on your phone.

-Tecfidera comes as an oral capsule that you’ll take twice a day.
-Typically, one dose is taken in the morning, and one dose is taken in the evening.
-There is no specific recommendation for how many hours apart the doses should be taken.
+Tecfidera comes as an oral capsule that you’ll take twice per day.
+Typically, you’ll take one dose in the morning and one dose in the evening.
+There is no specific recommendation for how many hours apart you should take the doses.

 You can take Tecfidera with or without food.
-However, taking Tecfidera with breakfast and dinner may help decrease side effects such as nausea and flushing.
-It also may help you remember to take Tecfidera if you take it with meals.
+However, taking Tecfidera with breakfast and dinner may help you remember to take your dose.
+Doing so may also decrease side effects such as nausea and flushing.
+(For more about Tecfidera’s side effects, see this article.)

 If you have trouble swallowing capsules, see this article for tips on how to take this form of medication.
-You can also talk with your doctor or pharmacist.
+Your doctor or pharmacist can also suggest ways to make swallowing pills easier.

 If you’re having trouble opening medication bottles, ask your pharmacist about putting Tecfidera in an easy-open container.
 They may also recommend tools that can make it easier to open bottles.